 AIMS & SCOPE

-The EAA PhD Mentoring Initiative (PMI) aims to help European PhD students refine their research proposals and enhance the overall quality of their work by accessing timely advice and feedback from some of Europe’s top accounting researchers.
+The EAA PhD Mentoring Initiative (PMI) aims to help EAA PhD students refine their research proposals and enhance the overall quality of their work by accessing timely advice and feedback from some top accounting researchers.
 The PMI is a resource open to all European PhD students in accounting.
 The scope of the PMI is any area of accounting research, broadly defined.
 As such, the PMI welcomes submissions in all subject areas and theoretical perspectives, and across the various paradigms, methodologies, and styles of conducting that research.

 Many European PhD students face limited opportunities to expose their plans and ideas to experienced researchers at an early stage of the research design process.
 The PMI seeks to address this problem by providing a virtual means of accessing external, independent help and support from experts in your field.